Member for

 We believe the fundamental nature of reality is a sacred community that includes all people and all of creation.

-We believe that robust diversity is an inherent quality of our sacred community, and that a threat to human flourishing anywhere is a threat to human flourishing everywhere.
+We believe that robust diversity is the core of our sacred community.
+A threat to human flourishing anywhere is a threat to human flourishing everywhere.

 We acknowledge that we do actual harm to both self and society when we fail to name and dismantle threats to equity and inclusion.